florence-bain/student-directory/README.md

 # student-directory
-The student directoy allows you to see all of the students enrolled in the Villains Acedemy.
+The student directoy allows you to see all of the students enrolled in the Villains Academy.

 ## How to use